IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 echo ${GLOBAL_CATALOG_NAMESPACE}
 ```

-If the result from echo is empty, then you can get global catalog namespace using code block below, but beware!
-Use below code block only if above method for getting global catalog namespace did not work.
+If you get an empty response to the `echo`command, you can get global catalog namespace using the following command.

+**Note:** The following method should only be used for getting global catalog namespace if the previous method failed.

 ```bash
 GLOBAL_CATALOG_NAMESPACE=$(kubectl get pod --all-namespaces -l app=olm-operator -o jsonpath="{.items[0].metadata.namespace}")
 echo ${GLOBAL_CATALOG_NAMESPACE}
 ```

 b.
-When you have the `global catalog namespace` set, you can create the CatalogSource by using the following command:
+Create the `CatalogSource` by using the following command:

 ```yaml
 cat <<EOF | kubectl apply -f -